Smart Fiberglass Solutions Contact Us Now

 Where Welding Blankets Are Used

-Protect machinery and maintain safe production environments.
+Manufacturing Plants Equipment repair, cutting, grinding, and fabrication Protect machinery and maintain safe production areas

 Best Practices for Using Welding Blankets

-1. Inspect the blanket before use.
+1. Inspect the welding blanket before use for holes, tears, contamination, or worn edges.

 Feature Welding Blanket Fire Blanket